 Dolomites Travel Guide

-In northeast Italy, jagged pinnacles of rock soar into the sky, mountain huts and cabins dot the green, rolling hills, cable cars whisk hikers and skiers to the highest mountain peaks, and hiking trails connect small hamlets and towns.
+The Dolomites are one of the most breathtaking mountain destinations in Europe.
+Jagged pinnacles of rock soar into the sky, mountain huts and cabins dot the green, rolling hills, cable cars whisk hikers and skiers to the highest mountain peaks, and hiking trails connect small hamlets and towns.

 For many visitors, ourselves included, this region is the highlight of a trip to Italy.
 The beautiful landscapes, the charming towns, and the long list of incredible hiking trails create a magical travel destination.

-Top Experiences in the Dolomites
+Top Experiences in the Dolomites (Beyond Hiking)

 Ride the Cable Car to Cima Tofana.
 From the mountain station, you have 360° views of the Dolomites.
 In our opinion, it’s even better than the more popular Marmolada.